 Massachusetts Car Accident Attorneys

-Three years from the date of the crash for personal injury and property damage under M.G.L. c.
+You generally get three years from the crash date for both personal injury and property damage claims under M.G.L. c.
 260, § 2A.
-Claims against the Commonwealth under the Massachusetts Tort Claims Act (M.G.L. c.
-258) require presentment within 2 years.
+One big exception: if a state or municipal defendant is involved, the Massachusetts Tort Claims Act (M.G.L. c.
+258) requires presentment within 2 years — a much shorter fuse.

-Massachusetts requires every driver to carry $8,000 in PIP coverage under M.G.L. c.
-90, § 34A, which pays your medical bills and lost wages regardless of fault.
-To sue the at-fault driver for pain and suffering, you must meet the threshold in M.G.L. c.
-231, § 6D — typically $2,000 in reasonable medical expenses or specific injuries like fracture, permanent disfigurement, or death.
+Every Massachusetts driver carries $8,000 in PIP under M.G.L. c.
+90, § 34A.
+That money covers your medical bills and lost wages no matter who caused the crash.
+The catch comes when you want to sue the at-fault driver for pain and suffering: M.G.L. c.
+231, § 6D blocks that claim unless you have at least $2,000 in reasonable medical expenses or a listed injury — a fracture, permanent disfigurement, or death, among others.

-It depends on medical bills, lost income, future treatment, vehicle damage, and whether you meet the $2,000 medical threshold to recover pain and suffering.
-Massachusetts does not cap non-economic damages in standard auto cases.
+There's no formula.
+The value turns on your medical bills, lost income, future treatment needs, vehicle damage — and critically, whether you clear the $2,000 medical threshold that unlocks pain-and-suffering damages.
+Once you do, Massachusetts puts no cap on non-economic damages in standard auto cases.

 Why Do You Need a Car Accident Attorney in Massachusetts?